TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-octopus-repair-blueprint.md

 It's not practical to expose every item of data as a separate sensor.
 It would be overwhelming for the end user, use a lot of Home Assistant resources and create a lot of work for the integration author.

 Most integrations pick a small selection of things that are most likely to be useful as state that changes over time.
-You may end up with multiple sensors driven by data from the same API call, like previous consumption costs and rates.
+You may also end up with multiple sensors driven by data from the same API call, like previous consumption costs and rates.

 What do you do with all the data that you didn't expose as state?
 You could make a decision and discard anything that isn't relevant.
-However, everything could be relevant for somebody.
+However, anything could be relevant for somebody.

 Attributes are stored as a big blob of structured data (think JSON or YAML).
 It's easy to add whatever you want, so most integration authors dump whatever data is left into attributes.
-Unfortunately, attributes are harder to work.
+Unfortunately, attributes are harder for the Home Assistant end user to work with.

 There are many automation triggers, conditions and actions that only work with state.
 The same is true for dashboard cards.
 Even worse, there's nothing in Home Assistant core that lets you access historical attributes.

-For many use cases you have to create template sensors which expose the attributes you're interested in as state.
+For many use cases, you have to create template sensors which expose the attributes you're interested in as state.
+This is a common pattern in Home Assistant.
+They say that all problems in computer science can be solved by adding an extra level of [indirection](https://en.wikipedia.org/wiki/Indirection).
+Similarly, all problems in Home Assistant can be solved by adding a template sensor.

 # Repairs